lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial7/tutorial.rst

     thermo 200000

     compute cc1 all chunk/atom bin/1d x 0.0 2.0
-    fix myac all ave/chunk 100 20000 2000000 &
-        cc1 density/number file free-sampling.dat
+    fix myac all ave/chunk 100 20000 2000000 cc1 density/number file free-sampling.dat

     run 2000000

-The step count is reset to 0 using *reset\ timestep* to synchronize it with the output times of *fix density/number*.
+The step count is reset to 0 using ``reset_timestep`` to synchronize it with the output times of ``fix density/number``.
 Run the simulation using LAMMPS.

 Data analysis
 -------------

-Once the simulation is complete, the density profile from *free-sampling.dat* shows that the density in the center of the box is about two orders of magnitude lower than inside the reservoir (Fig.~\ref{fig:US-density}\,a).
+Once the simulation is complete, the density profile from **free-sampling.dat** shows that the density in the center of the box is about two orders of magnitude lower than inside the reservoir (Fig.~\ref{fig:US-density}\,a).
 Next, we plot :math:`-R T \ln(\rho/\rho_\mathrm{bulk})` (i.e.~Eq.~\eqref{eq:G} where